 5. Plant Your Garden

-6. Care for Your Garden
+6. Care for Your Straw Bale Garden

-Basically, the more you water your bales (which you have to for moisture purposes) the more of the nutrients will be washed out of them.
-If you keep up with fertilizing and watering the bales, your plants should do fine.
+A soaker hose will also make watering easier, as it will keep you from having to water the bales constantly.
+The more you water your bales (which you will have to because otherwise, they will dry out) the more nutrients will be washed out.
+If you keep up with regular fertilizing and watering of the bales, your plants should thrive.

 7. Enjoy the Benefits

 As already stated, there is very little work in setting up or maintaining a straw bale garden.
 There’s no digging, no expensive or technical building work required, no need to adjust poor soil to maintain fertility, and no battling against persistent weed growth.
 You can enjoy reaping the rewards of your new garden quickly.

 One final benefit – because the beds are raised off the ground, it makes it easier to harvest the produce as well.
 The elevated fruit and vegetables enjoy better circulation of air than crops grown on the ground, and this reduces problems of mildew, fungus, and rot.